Pricing and fees FAQs

 Fixed spreads don’t change according to market conditions such as volatility or liquidity.
 Depending on the market, fixed spreads may either be offered for a defined period of the day, or throughout trading hours.

 Variable spreads may fluctuate throughout the day according to different factors such as underlying liquidity or market volatility.
 With variable spreads, FOREX.com will quote you the minimum spread it could be, plus an average spread for a defined historical period of time.
 View our live spreads.

 Are there any data exchange fees associated with forex trading?

 FOREX.com does not charge data exchange fees.
 However, you may incur a financing/rollover charge if you hold your positions overnight.
-Learn more about our prices and execution.
+Learn more about rollovers.

 Does FOREX.com charge inactivity fees?